 The database is available on this website, but more information about the TJDB Project can be found on our project website.
 If you have any questions or comments about the project, or wish to learn more about our work, please contact Andrew Reiter at firstname.lastname@example.org

-Please note that the data included on this website do not exactly match the data used in our book (Transitional Justice in Balance) and other published work for two specific reasons.
-First, we have added new mechanisms to the dataset since the publication of the book, and those are now found here.
-Second, we are still in the process of collecting detailed information on some mechanisms in the dataset, and we will only make it publicly available here when we have complete information.
-Please continue to check back for updates to this dataset.
-For further information about our case selection and mechanism coding used in our analyses, please consult our published work.
+Please note that the data included on this website do not exactly match the data used in our book (Transitional Justice in Balance) and other published work because we have added new mechanisms and modified existing mechanisms since the publication of the book, and those changes are now reflected here.
+For further information about the case selection and mechanism coding used in our analyses, please consult our published work.